-We recommend always installing the latest available firmware on your device.

-The firmware download comes bundled with the application OsmoseUpdater which is used to backup/restore user data, update Osmose's operating system, and flash the EaganMatrix DSP firmware when needed.
+We always recommend installing the latest available firmware on your device.
+The firmware download comes bundled with the application OsmoseUpdater, which is used to back up/restore user data, update Osmose's operating system, and flash the EaganMatrix DSP firmware.
+For Osmose units that have firmware version 2.0 or higher installed on them, the OsmoseUpdater also allows uploading soundbanks into the preset memory of Osmose.